Art Therapist Career (Salary + Duties + Interviews)

 • Nonprofit organizations

 Still not sure if art therapy is the career for you?
-Take a listen to art therapists talk about their careers and what a day in their life looks like.
+Listen to art therapists talk about their careers and what a day in their life looks like.
 There are plenty of places to find these interviews:

 • Read an interview with an art therapist on The Art Career Project